zopefoundation/www.zope.org/docs/developer/roadmap.rst

     However, given how fast Python releases are coming, we cannot follow that policy anymore.

-    In the future, when a Python version reaches End Of Life status, we may remove support for it in a following feature (minor) release.
+    Starting with Zope 5, when a Python version reaches End Of Life status, we may remove support for it in a following feature (minor) release.

 Zope 6 - future version